When No Contact Is Not an Option: 3 Ways to Communicate With a Psychopath

 Sociopaths, psychopaths, personality disordered individuals, emotional vampires, toxic people, high conflict personalities, abusers, bullies - whichever term you feel is most accurate - it's best to avoid them like the plague.
 Of course, this is not always possible.
 The abuser in your life may be a coworker, someone you share parenting responsibilities with, a relative you'd feel guilty about breaking ties with, or some other person you can't always avoid.

 If no contact is not an option, strive for minimal contact, and stay focused when communicating with the individual.
 For example, if it's a coworker, limit the discussion to whatever project you are working on.
 Co-parenting?
 Refuse to converse about anything other than the shared offspring.
-If it's a manipulative relative you have issues with, set some firm boundaries, and let the person know that you will hang up or leave if they attempt to cross them.
-(Be prepared to do just that)!
+If it's a manipulative relative you have issues with, set some firm boundaries, and let the emotional blackmailer know that you will hang up (or leave, depending on the situation) if they attempt to cross any lines.
+Be prepared to follow through; stating that you refuse to be mistreated but then allowing it only reinforces the narcissist's belief that you are easy to take advantage of.

-Three main types of communication are available to us today.
-I will discuss the three basic types and the pros and cons of each.
-Before engaging in any of these types of communication, assess your own mental well-being.
+Currently, most of us use 3 main types of communication, and I will discuss the pros and cons of each.
+Before opening up a dialogue with a toxic person, assess your own mental well-being.
 Are you tired?
 Hungry?
 Upset about something else?
 If you don’t feel 100% going into the conversation, you can always say, “Now is not a good time.
 I’ll have to get back to you later.”
 Don’t allow the individual to intimidate you into continuing a conversation you aren’t ready for.
 If you can’t give it ALL of your attention and focus, and be on your highest state of alert, do not engage.

 Please note that I am not a mental health clinician.
 My advice comes from my own personal experiences and research.